 - Mid-day pick-up is from 11:45-12:00, this is for children leaving after the morning class.
 Please have the large card with your child’s name clearly printed on it.
 Place the card in your windshield as you pull in the front parking spots.

 - Hopefully sometime during your time with us, your child will arrive home with his/her PHONICS book, followed several months later by a reader!!!
 Each workbook will cost $16.00.
 In addition, math workbooks will be used in the four-year old, prek and kindergarten classes.
-You can either purchase the readers ($11.00) or send in a $35.00 nonrefundable book rental fee that will expire August 2022.
+You can rent our readers for $45/school year (this will carry over to summer as well)

 - We need to know by 10:00 if your child is having pizza lunch on Friday.
 If you have not already dropped off by then, please call the school to order your child a lunch if needed.